 What treatments do people get on a Costa Rica dental vacation?

 Simply put, the most common treatments are the ones where people can save the most money.
 Patients typically travel to Costa Rica for teeth implants, veneers, crowns, and some other cosmetic dentistry and restorative work.

 A filling might be £80 cheaper in Costa Rica but that saving alone won't cover the cost of your flights and travel expenses.
 That said, you can still bundle smaller treatments like fillings, cleanings, and extractions to make the trip financially worthwhile.

 Here you'll find information on some of the most popular treatments for dental tourists.
 Following this, you can get an idea of Costa Rica dental prices.

-Implants are easily the most expensive way to get replacement teeth, but they are also the longest-lasting.
-Even if you just need one implant you could save money by traveling to Costa Rica, but if you need several or even a full mouth restoration, the savings become even greater.
+Implants are by far the most expensive way to get replacement teeth, but they are also the longest-lasting.
+Even if you just need one implant you could save money by travelling to Costa Rica, but if you need several or even a full-mouth restoration, the savings become even greater.

 Remember that it takes two or three visits over several months to have implants fitted.
-You’ll need to factor in the cost of multiple visits when working out if it’s worth traveling overseas.
-You can read more about dental implants and the fitting procedure here.
+You'll need to factor in the cost of multiple visits when working out if it's worth travelling overseas.

 If you are getting dental implants in Costa Rica, check that you're being treated by a qualified prosthodontist.
 This specialism involves several years' extra training during which the dentist focuses on replacement teeth and restorations to the mouth and jaw.
 Not all dentists who advertise their services for implants carry this qualification, so it's best not to make any assumptions.